We understand that there are many questions that you may have about planning your journey through Bristol Airport.

 Pack Easter eggs in cabin baggage and make sure they are easily accessible.
 If the egg is in a sealed box, passengers may be asked to open the box if the x-ray screener has any concerns over the contents.
 If the bag requires a hand search advise the security agent in advance that Easter eggs are in the bag before the search commences, so extra care can be taken.

 'Silent Airport' is a policy to reduce the number of tanoys in the terminal.
 Whilst at the Airport passengers are asked to check the flight screens for the latest flight information.
 The initiative is to improve the customer experience and reduce the current level of noise pollution, creating a more relaxed and stress free environment.

-Internet desks and printing services are available before security.
+Internet desks are available before security.
 WiFi is free for up to two hours in the terminal, with a charge for longer periods and VPN access.

 We have five water fountains in the terminal building, located as follows: